-This page is for our pet insurance customers to keep up with occasional changes we make to our policy documents.
+This page is for our pet insurance customers to keep up with occasional updates we make to our policy documents.

-The following changes will apply to your cover at renewal if you bought your policy before 4 July 2017
+The following changes will apply to your cover when you renew if you bought your policy before 4 July 2017

 Each heading refers to a section in our policy documents and the changes are listed below them.